Siege of Amasra: Process leading up to the siege

-The siege
+Siege

 Fatih Sultan Mehmed suspected that the Genoese were joining an alliance and plotting against the Ottomans due to their increasing hostility towards the Empire, and declared war on them.

 Returning from the Second Mora Expedition in 1460, at the end of August, Fatih Sultan Mehmed headed for Amasra, but kept this decision a secret.
 First of all, he sent the Ottoman Navy, consisting of 100 galleys and 50 transport ships (to carry 30,000 marines), to the Black Sea under the command of Grand Vizier Veli Mahmud Pasha, and gave secret orders to the Pasha, who did not know where he was going and for what purpose, to open these orders at certain stages (this method was one of the counter-intelligence measures employed by the Ottoman Empire in response to multiple failed operations and sieges due to espionage).

 The Sultan gave the impression that he was hunting, and went to Üsküdar.
 With a small number of Anatolian soldiers with him and with a very rapid march, he headed north from the Akyazı-Bolu route.
 While the soldiers were resting in Bolu, Sinop ruler İsfendiyar İsmail Bey withdrew to Sinop Fortress, believing that the expedition was aimed at his own country.
 There were also camel trains loaded with bronze in the Ottoman army, to cast cannons if necessary.
 The Sultan, who went down to the Bartın River valley with his army after a difficult hike in the mountainous terrain of Bolu, learned that the Navy had anchored in the offshores of Amasra, which prompted him to leave some dead weight in Bartın and march onto Amasra.
 A detachment of messengers was also sent to Genoan officials at the fort in Amasra to surrender.
 It was announced that if they did not surrender, the castle would be shelled from the sea and land, and that the Sultan would not show mercy.
 The Sultan, on the other hand, stopped when he reached the hill where the Amasra peninsula and its castles were visible and viewed the siege from afar.
 Surprised by a sudden siege from the sea and land, the officials in the castle decided to surrender without resistance and sent a delegation to the Sultan under the Genoan Consul.
 As a result, the Genoese domination in Amasra, which had been going on since 1204, came to an end.